Certified Information Systems Auditor (CISA)

 The primary role of the information technology auditor is to ensure that there are no situations of unnecessary spending, fraud, or noncompliance with federal regulations and governmental laws.

-While it is not an exhaustive list, CISA certification holders may be hired for the positions listed below:
+CISA certification holders may be hired for the following positions:

 - IT Audit Manager